METHODS-Group/DRDMannTurb/README.md

 ## Development Installation Instructions

 This package is provided as a locally ``pip``-installable package.
-It is recommended that Python 3.9 is used in your local environment.
+We recommend that you use Python 3.9 in your local environment.

 A Conda spec-file is included, to install a functioning environment, run ``conda create --name ENV_NAME_HERE --file spec-file.txt``.
 Then run ``pip install -e .`` to load ``drdmannturb`` into your environment.

+### Pre-commit hooks

+We use `pre-commit`.
+See

 ## Local Documentation Building Instructions